legion1581/go2_firmware_tools/README.md

 8. **Revert All Services to Factory** - Reset all services to their factory default settings for a comprehensive system restore.

 ### Network Settings
-9. **Configure Interface Forwarding (eth0 <--> wlan1)** - Set up forwarding between ethernet and wireless interfaces to support reaching devices connected to eth0 through wlan1 (AP).
+9. **Configure Interface Forwarding (eth0 <--> wlan1)** - Set up forwarding between ethernet and wireless interfaces to support reaching devices connected to eth0 through wlan1 (AP) (Under Development).

 ### System
 10. **Reboot Device** - Perform a safe shutdown and reboot of the robot, ensuring no operational disruptions.